ustaxcourt/ef-cms/docs/windows-development-environment.md

       ```
    1. Select the public key and copy it to your clipboard with `CTRL`+`SHIFT`+`C`
    1. In your browser, navigate to [https://github.com/settings/keys](https://github.com/settings/keys)
-   1. Click the "New SSH Key" button
+   1. Log in (if necessary) and click the "New SSH Key" button
    1. Paste the contents of your public key into the "Key" text area
    1. The "Name" field should be automatically populated from the name embedded in your key, but if it wasn't, give this SSH key a name
    1. Click the "Add SSH Key" button